MischaU8/yumyum/exercises/modeling-exercise-22_ocui_Dd2hX0.md

 Floyd here with a quick look at basic asset creation in Plasticity to
-Showcase some of the features of plasticity let's build this simple solid start by creating a six-sided curve with a regular polygon tool create a line through the center of the shade then use
+Showcase some of the features of
+Plasticity let's build this simple solid start by creating a six-sided curve with a regular polygon tool create a line through the center of the shade then use